TalayRuk/myCodeSnippets/JavaScriptAngular2.md

   </body>
 </html>
 ```
-The next four files are taken from Angular documentation with a few additions to add other packages (as seen above).
+The next four files are taken from Angular documentation with a few additions to many gulp packages, typing, typescript, and others.
 ###### systemjs.config.js
 ```js
 /**